 The U.S. and North Korea On The Brink: A Timeline

-Threats, sanctions and missile tests are not new developments in the U.S.-North Korea relationship.
+Threats, talks, sanctions and missile tests are not new developments in the U.S.-North Korea relationship.
 What’s different now, experts say, is that the gap in knowledge about what the other side is thinking seems wider than ever, with North Korean officials puzzling over President Trump’s threats, and Americans trying to understand Kim Jong-un’s motivations.

 Here, we examine the turbulent history between the two countries, from North Korea’s work to develop nuclear and missile programs, to U.S. efforts to stop them.